Wednesday, February 6, 2019

 2) file a timely Form 990-T and timely pay the amount reported for the taxable year for which this transitional relief is granted; and

 3) write “Notice 2018-100” on the top of their Form 990-T.

 In your evaluation of this IRS guidance, please note the March 31, 2019, deadline to take action regarding any “reserved employee parking spaces” in your parking facilities.

 The tax filing season is fast approaching for many employers.
 Those who have been paying or incurring expenses for employee parking should review this recent IRS guidance to determine their proper tax reporting and liability.

 Given the loss of deductions and the additions to UBTI for federal (and possibly state) income taxes, employers will want to evaluate the advantages and disadvantages of:

 - providing QTF benefits to their employees (either on a pre-tax or after-tax basis);

 - ceasing to provide QTF benefits and providing a corresponding increase to employees’ taxable pay (for the loss of QTF benefits); or

 - ceasing to provide any pay or benefits for employee transportation and parking.

-For more information about anything discussed in this Client Alert, please contact a member of Maynard Cooper’s Employee Benefits and Executive Compensation Practice Group.
+For more information about anything discussed in this Client Alert, please contact a member of Maynard’s Employee Benefits and Executive Compensation Practice Group.